shreypuranik/requestasong/README.md

 No real styling used here.
 I just wanted to see if this was possible (and mess around with some Jquery/JS at the same time)

+(To get a basic version working, I grabbed song/artist info from iTunes)